 To achieve its ambitious vision, VeChain has developed a powerful blockchain-enabled enterprise software platform.
 The Platform enables manufacturers to assign products with unique identities, which then allow manufacturers, supply chain partners, and even consumers to interact with the product through the platform.
 It uses blockchain technology to ensure the security of the data collected, allocating private keys to all participants within the supply chain.

-A product is assigned a unique ID, which is stored simultaneously in the blockchain, and placed on the product with an NFC chip, RFID tag or QR code.
-At any point during the product’s life, the chip, tag or code can be interacted with, whether it’s a distribution or retail partner ascertaining batch membership, or a consumer learning more about a product’s provenance.
-The company envisages a broad range of applications, including brand protection, anti-counterfeit, and food safety.
+Products are assigned a unique ID, which is stored simultaneously on the blockchain and attributed to the product with an NFC chip, RFID tag or QR code.
+At any point during the product’s life, the chip, tag or code can be interacted with, whether by a distribution or retail partner ascertaining batch membership, or a consumer wanting to learn more about a product.
+The Company envisages a broad range of applications, including brand protection, anti-counterfeit, and food safety.

 Using and Storing Vechain

 Vechain can be stored safely on the VeChainThor Wallet which is available on smartphones (iOS and Android).
 The mobile wallet securely encrypts provide keys to provide maximum security for Vechain holders.

 What are VeChain Nodes?

 Nodes are traceable wallets (such as the VeChainThor wallet) that have a specified minimum amount of VeChain stored inside.
 There are 2 types of nodes: Authority Nodes and Economic Nodes, both of which have their own requirements, functions and benefits.